amandersonyou/MajorStudio1_AAY/Met_QualViz/README.md

 ## Layout:
-I examined the layout of the desktop site and of a potential mobile application in the visual below:
+I created the layout of the desktop site and of a potential mobile application using Figma and Illustrator shown in the visual below:
 ![Wireframe and Design](assets/AllTogether.png "Layout")

 Through the Yosemite artworks available at the Met, we can continue to admire and